-Lastly, it carried out an assessment of the performance of the duties and responsibilities assumed by both the Audit, Control and Risk Department and the internal audit function as a whole.
+Finally, the Committee carried out an assessment of the performance of the duties and responsibilities assumed by both the Audit, Control and Risk Department and the internal audit function as a whole, as well as the compliance with the implemented Quality Assurance and Improvement Plan.
 The evaluation questionnaire assesses aspects such as the strategic positioning of the function, good governance and auditor independence, as well as performance in the execution of its duties through the year, in its dual role as internal auditor and trusted advisor to the Committee.